 The City's requested change will not have an immediate impact on the ballot styles, voting equipment or computer capability.
-However, as more of the remaining 18 jurisdictions move to even-numbered elections years, there will be a cumulative and significant effect on Registration & Elections Division operations.
-When all jurisdictions move to even-numbered year elections sometime between 2017 and 2022, the total number of candidates for all jurisdictions could double in each election compared to the number of candidates in November 2016.
+However, as more of the remaining 7 jurisdictions move to even-numbered elections years, there will be a cumulative and significant effect on Registration & Elections Division operations.
+As jurisdictions move to even-numbered year elections starting in 2017 and continuing through 2022, the total number of candidates in jurisdictions holding even-number year elections will increase substantially, roughly doubling by November 2022 compared to the number of candidates in November 2016.
 This change will increase the variation in the Sample Ballot & Official Voter Information Pamphlets and the Official Ballot types.
 Overall costs for each election will increase, but the increase in costs will be distributed among more jurisdictions.
-Most importantly, staffing needs will more than double as tasks such as candidate filing increase and production of more voluminous election materials within statutory deadlines becomes more challenging during even-numbered years.
+Most importantly, staffing needs may substantially increase as tasks such as candidate filing increase and production of more voluminous election materials within statutory deadlines becomes more challenging during evennumbered years.
 Statewide General Elections will become more complex, requiring a shift from seasonal extra help staff to more experienced and knowledgeable permanent staff.
 The Division's operating budget needs will increase starting in FY 2017-18.

 The voting and ballot counting equipment used by the Registration & Elections Division remain robust enough to permit the City, as well as the remaining jurisdictions within the County, to move its elections to even-numbered years from odd-numbered years.
 However, this equipment is nearing the end of its useful life.
-We will begin to evaluate new voting systems in 2017 that will improve accessible voting and accommodate elections conducted in a wholly Vote by Mail environment under SB 450, if adopted by the County.
+We will begin to evaluate new voting systems in 2017 that will improve accessible voting and accommodate elections conducted in a vote by mail, vote center, ballot drop off location environment as proposed under SB 450.